The Garden Grazer

 Customizing

-Oil-free version: There is a tiny amount of oil in the cans of chipotle peppers in adobo sauce.
-For me personally, this is negligible.
-However if you require completely oil-free, then simply omit the peppers and adobo sauce.
-You can either leave it out entirely, or replace with a small amount of dried chipotle powder.
-(Start very small because it's strong.)
+Oil-free version: There's a tiny amount of oil in canned chipotle peppers in adobo sauce.
+If you require oil-free, then look for chipotles in the jar, as I find these typically don't contain refined oil.
+You could also replace them with a small amount of dried chipotle powder instead.
+(But start very small because it's strong.)

 Keep it mild: This hummus is medium spicy.
 To make it mild, simply reduce or omit the chipotle peppers entirely.
 You can still include the adobo sauce for warm flavor if desired.